mondbr/pands-project/README.md

     import warnings
     warnings.filterwarnings('ignore')

 Now, I will explain my approach to one of the task of this project, where I need to write my summary output to the single *.txt file.
-Initially I wanted to use *open()* function and *write()* method, however I found it difficult to include Python built-in functions such as *describe()* or *info()* etc, because .write() function only takes string value as an input \
+Initially I wanted to use *open()* function and *write()* method, however I found it difficult to include Python built-in functions such as *describe()* or *info()* etc, because .write() function only takes string value as an input.

 After further research I learnt that more useful will be using *sys.stdout()* first to re-direct the standard output to a file.
 To be able to restore it later and come back to original output I created the below reference: